-The Mighty 5: Road Trip Utah's 5 National Parks in 7 Days
+The Mighty 5: How to Road Trip Utah in 7 Days

-Utah’s “Mighty 5” represents the five national parks in Utah, including Arches National Park, Capitol Reef National Park, Canyonlands, Bryce Canyon, and Zion National Park.
+Utah’s “Mighty 5” represents the five national parks in Utah, including Arches, Capitol Reef, Canyonlands, Bryce Canyon, and Zion National Parks.

 Here’s how to see Utah’s Mighty 5 National Parks in 7 days.